gbtami/pychess-variants/static/blogs/Halloween Update.md

 [**Antichess**](https://www.pychess.org/variants/Antichess) - You may be familiar with this from Lichess.
 Lose all your pieces (or get stalemated) to win the game.

 [**Antichess 960**](https://www.pychess.org/variants/antichess960) - Of course, it wouldn't be Pychess if we didn't have another spin on variants.
-This is antichess but with randomized Chess960 positions.
+This is Antichess but with randomized Chess960 positions.

 [**Horde**](https://www.pychess.org/variants/horde) - Also from Lichess.
 Destroy the horde to win.